hillerlab/make_lastz_chains/README.md

 ## Usage

-⚠️ Although the pipeline works on macOS, it is strongly recommended to run it on a Linux-based machine.
+⚠️ Although the pipeline runs on macOS, it is strongly recommended to use it on a Linux-based machine.

 ### Installation: